ChuckHo777/equine_numbers_value_canada_rmd/doc/hist_horse_pop.md

 Table 1.
 This is a summary of maximum and minimum number of horse for each province.

-Below we zoom in and look at the province of Alberta:
+Below we zoom in and look at the province of Alberta :

 <div class="figure">